Unleash/unleash/docs/deploy/google-auth-hook.md

 title: Google Auth Hook
 ---

+> You can also find the complete [source code for this guide](https://github.com/Unleash/unleash-examples/tree/main/v4/securing-google-auth) in the unleash-examples project.

 This part of the tutorial shows how to create a sign-in flow for users and integrate with Unleash server project.
 The implementation assumes that I am working in `localhost` with `4242` port.

+**If you are still using Unleash v3 you need to follow the [google-auth-hook-v3](./google-auth-hook-v3)**

 This is a simple `index.js` server file.